-In January 2019, CG&A COMMUNICATIONS celebrated its 25th birthday.
+CG&A Communications celebrates 30 years.
 To commemorate the occasion Chris George reflects on the company’s development.
-This is the third installment of a five -part series that chronicles the growth of the company.
+This is part three of a six-part series that chronicles the growth of the company.

 The next five years (2004 – 2008) were an adventure in establishing CG&A COMMUNICATIONS as a company with home offices spanning from Montreal to Niagara Falls.
 Technology is an enabler for a company like this one.
 The phone, Internet and e-mail allowed our consultants to collaborate and deliver communications services to anywhere in a timely manner.
 Many clients did not require us to physically be in their offices – and often, our consultants completed contracts without ever having a face-to-face meeting.
 So, what was once an oddity to have a virtual corporation linking a group of consultants is now an accepted practice.